NICMx/Jool/doc/usr/en/usr-flags-atomic.md

 ## Overview

 "Atomic fragments" are IPv6 packets which are not fragmented but still contain a (redundant) [Fragment Header](https://tools.ietf.org/html/rfc2460#section-4.5).
-They are a hack in the NAT64 specification that intends to leverage the difference between the IPv4 minimum MTU (68) and the IPv6 minimum MTU (1280).
+They are a hack in the IP/ICMP Translation specification that intends to leverage the difference between the IPv4 minimum MTU (68) and the IPv6 minimum MTU (1280).

 Atomic fragments are known to have [security implications](https://tools.ietf.org/html/rfc6946) and there is [official ongoing effort to deprecate them]({{ site.draft-deprecate-atomfrag-generation }}).
 Even RFC 6145 (ie. SIIT's core document) warns about [issues regarding the hack](http://tools.ietf.org/html/rfc6145#section-6).